Beonchip logo

 A microphysiological system for handling graphene-related materials under flow conditions

-Summary Researchers from the University of Castilla la Mancha and University of Zaragoza have optimized a microfluidic system under flow conditions to reduce the adsorption of graphene materials on components such as tubing and microfluidic devices, as well as their...
+Summary Researchers from the University of Castilla la Mancha and University of Zaragoza have optimized a kidney-on-chip for graphene particle testing.
+The microfluidic system was placed under flow conditions to reduce the adsorption of graphene materials on the...

 Improving cell-cell and cell-matrix contact area with custom designs of the Be-Transflow device

-Summary At Beonchip we offer standard cell culture platforms and the option to customize the channel's dimensions or pore size of the membrane.
-In addition, we also offer services where the device’s design can be altered to better suit the research needs.In this note,...
+Summary At Beonchip, we provide standard cell culture platforms and the option to customize the channel dimensions or membrane pore size.
+Additionally, we offer services to adapt the device design for specific research needs.
+In this note, we’ll summarize the results...

-BE-Gradient as a blood-brain barrier model
+Be-Gradient as a blood-brain barrier model

-Summary Here we provide a comprehensive and brief overview of a scientific publication detailing the developmental journey of the BE-Gradient Barrier-Free device.
-In it we elucidate its intricate design process and rigorous testing procedures in a collaborative effort...
+Summary Here we provide a comprehensive and brief overview of a scientific publication detailing the developmental journey of the Be-Gradient Barrier-Free device.
+In it, we elucidate its intricate design process and rigorous testing procedures in a collaborative...

 Cell fixation, staining and immunostaining in a chip.

-Introduction Cell fixation and immunostaining are critical techniques in cell biology and biomedical research.
-Cell fixation is the process of immobilising cells in a particular state, preserving their morphology, and preventing any further changes.
-This is crucial...
+Introduction Protocols such as immunostaining on a chip are frequently searched for, at the moment.
+Cell fixation and immunostaining are critical techniques in cell biology and biomedical research.
+Cell fixation is the process of immobilising cells in a particular...

-BE-Transflow device as an epithelium-on-a-chip model for permeability studies
+Be-Transflow device as an epithelium-on-a-chip model for permeability studies

-Researchers from the University of Zaragoza have employed the Be-Transflow device to develop a stratified epithelia-on-a-chip model, highlighting this device as a useful platform for permeability studies.Figure 1 BE-Transflow device.
-Replicating the permeability of a...
+Researchers from the University of Zaragoza have employed a Beonchip microfluidic device to develop a stratified epithelia-on-a-chip model, showcasing the Be-Transflow as an epithelium-on-chip model for permeability studies.Figure 1 Be-Transflow device.
+Introduction...

 Loading...